macalinao/ian-website/content/posts/2020-12-20-understanding-compound-protocols-interest-rates.md

 ## The utilization rate

 All interest rates in Compound are determined as a function of the utilization rate.
-The utilization rate $U_a$ for a money market $a$ is defined[^cwhitepaper] as:
+The utilization rate $U_a$ for a money market $a$ is defined[^1] as:

 $$U_a = Borrows_a / (Cash_a + Borrows_a - Reserves_a)$$